sap-tutorials/abap-core-development/tutorials/abap-env-rfc/abap-env-rfc.md

 - **IMPORTANT**: This tutorial cannot be completed on a trial account.
 If you want to explore some of the concepts of this mission on a trial account, using OData or SOAP rather than RFC, see the following workshop: [SAP BTP, ABAP Environment: Connectivity and Integration](https://github.com/SAP-samples/teched2020-DEV268).
 - You have set up SAP Business Technology Platform (BTP), ABAP Environment, for example by using the relevant booster: [Using a Booster to Automate the Setup of the ABAP Environment](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/cd7e7e6108c24b5384b7d218c74e80b9.html)
 - **Tutorial**: [Set Up SAP BTP, ABAP Environment and create Your First Console Application](abap-environment-trial-onboarding), for a licensed user, steps 1-2
--	You have developer rights to an ABAP on-premise system, such as:
+-	You have rights to call the appropriate resources on an ABAP on-premise system.
+See step 2.4 for details.)
+Examples of such on-premise systems include:
     - [AS ABAP developer edition, latest version](https://blogs.sap.com/2019/07/01/as-abap-752-sp04-developer-edition-to-download/) or:
     - [SAP S/4HANA 1809 fully activated appliance](https://blogs.sap.com/2018/12/12/sap-s4hana-fully-activated-appliance-create-your-sap-s4hana-1809-system-in-a-fraction-of-the-usual-setup-time/) or:
     - [The SAP Gateway Demo System (ES5)](https://blogs.sap.com/2017/12/05/new-sap-gateway-demo-system-available/)
-- You have configured **SAP Cloud Connector**, connecting your BTP and on-premise systems and have added the appropriate resources
+- You have connected **SAP Cloud Connector**, to your BTP subaccount
-- You have assigned the business role **`SAP_BR_DEVELOPER`** to your user in both systems; you will need it to create communication artifacts
+- You have assigned the business role **`SAP_BR_DEVELOPER`** to your user; you will need it to create communication artifacts

 ## You will learn